kemzops/kpm/README.md

 **:warning: Warning: This project is personalized to suit my specific use case.**

-# kpm
+# KPM
-Simple yet useful linux Package Manager - To manage github released packages.
+Simple yet useful linux Package Manager to manage portable packages.